AmaraSpatial-10K: A Spatially and Semantically Aligned 3D Dataset for Spatial Computing and Embodied AI: Discussion

 \subsection{Broader Impact}

-AmaraSpatial-10K lowers the barrier for researchers without artist resources to assemble production-quality 3D training data, and reduces the sim-to-real gap for robotics simulators that require accurate scale and PBR.
-We note three risks worth discussing.
-First, synthetic asset banks concentrate stylistic choices made by the generating pipeline; downstream models trained exclusively on AmaraSpatial-10K may inherit those choices, and future releases should diversify across generation pipelines.
-Second, 3D asset generation at 10K scale has a non-trivial compute footprint; we do not release the exact figure because pipeline details are proprietary, but we discourage naive resynthesis where filtering of existing datasets suffices.
-Third, the dataset is licensed for open research use; users deploying assets commercially should consult the per-asset license metadata.
-The intended uses listed in \S\ref{sec:dataset} are not exhaustive but reflect the primary deployment paths we have anticipated.
+AmaraSpatial-10K lowers the barrier for researchers without artist resources to assemble production-quality 3D training data and reduces sim-to-real gaps for simulators requiring accurate scale and PBR.
+Three risks merit acknowledgement.
+Synthetic asset banks concentrate the stylistic choices of their generating pipeline, and models trained exclusively on AmaraSpatial-10K may inherit those choices; future releases should diversify across pipelines.
+3D generation at 10K scale carries a non-trivial compute footprint, so we discourage naive resynthesis where filtering existing datasets suffices.
+Finally, the dataset is released under CC~BY~4.0 for open research use; commercial deployers should consult the per-asset license metadata.